Joald/The-Station/README.md

 Despite winning one of three prizes (There were no 1st, 2nd or 3rd places), the code quality is abysmal and I cringe really hard at so many things in there.
-Fortunately that was 3 years ago and I've learned a lot since.
+Fortunately that was CURRENT_YEAR - 2014 years ago and I've learned a lot since.